codalogic/corral/README.md

 corral
 ========

-corral is another class for combining return code and exception based programming with the aim of making coding safer.
+corral started life as another class for combining return code and exception based programming with the aim of making coding safer.
+However, it can be used more generally for corralling resources that need to be checked for proper initialisation before being used, and so it has been given a more general name.

 corral employs the following assumptions:

 - corral is intended to track small resource handles rather than large objects.
   (The example illustrates working with a FILE * handles for files.)

+- corral's behaviour is customised by template specialisation of a corral_config<> class.
+This allows specifying how to tell whether a resource handle is valid, how a resource should be cleaned up, and what the default exception should be.

+- Similar to std::auto_ptr and std::unique_ptr, the corral object is responsible for cleaning up the resource unless you call the release() method.

+- If you don't access the resource then it's not an error to not look at the error condition.

+- corral allows the _calling_ function to decide which exception is thrown if an invalid resource is queried.

 - Currently, it only returns whether the resource handle is valid or not.
   There is no indication of 'why' it may have not been possible to obtain a resource handle.
 This may change in future.

-- If you don't access the resource then it's not an error to not look at the error condition.

-- Similar to std::auto_ptr and std::unique_ptr, the corral object is responsible for cleaning up the resource unless you call the release() method.

-- corral's behaviour is customised by template specialisation of a corral_config<> class.
-This allows specifying how to tell whether a resource handle is valid, how a resource should be cleaned up, and what the default exception should be.

-- corral allows the _calling_ function to decide which exception is thrown if an invalid resource is queried.

 The latter point of allowing a _calling_ function to set the exception opens up an alternative way of coding.
 For example: